danielthalhuber/c0d3-curriculum-20200312-review/lessons/js02-arrays/exercises/html/stopwatch-with-start-pause-and-stop/README.md

      - `enabled`: mutable, boolean indicating whether the timer is active (started) or not
      - `paused`: mutable, boolean indicating whether the timer is paused or not
-     - `intervalStartTime`, mutable, datetime in ms when recording interval starts
-     - `intervalEndTime`, mutable, datetime in ms when recording interval ends
+     - `intervalStartTime`, mutable, datetime in ms when recording interval ends
      - `elapsedTime`, mutable, total number of ms recorded
      - `h1`, immutable, HTML element to display `elapsedTime`
      - `startButton`, immutable, HTML element to start the timer